 essentially inlining the definition of the non-materialized view into the

 materialized view’s definition.

 The diagram below demonstrates this restriction using a number of views

 A few things to note from this example:

 - c can be materialized despite the dependency on a non-materialized view.

-- If g were materialized, all views could process
+- If g were materialized, all views would be queryable.

 Non-materialized views do not store the results of the query.
 Instead, they

 simply store the verbatim of the included